elaav/happy-beer-bot/README.md

 if __name__ == "__main__":
     app.start(port=int(os.environ.get("PORT", 3000)))  # POST http://localhost:3000/slack/events
 ```
+For more examples take a look at the [bolt examples](https://github.com/slackapi/bolt-python/tree/main/examples).

 # Running the app
 The above code initializes the app using the `App` constructor, then starts a simple HTTP server on port 3000.
 The HTTP server is using a built-in development adapter, which is responsible for handling and parsing incoming events from Slack.
 You can run your app now, but it won't do much.